Emurasoft/emurasoft.github.io/en/dlg/properties/display/index.md

 ## Search text box

-Finds an item in the Specify Part list box.
+Finds an item in the Specify a part list box.

-## Specify Part list box
+## Specify a part list box

-Select an item to apply color and underline attributes.
+Selects an item to apply color and underline attributes.

 ## Text Color drop-down list box